dennisfrymire/dfrymire79.github.io/New_Quantum_Leap_Project/README.md

  The overall design is admittedly rudimentary.
 My layout and CSS skills are are items I plan to give more time to developing.

- Final note, I had originally envisioned the game to include a timer with a pre-set amount of time at the start of game play.
+ I had originally envisioned the game to include a timer with a pre-set amount of time at the start of game play.
 The counter would have time added or subtracted from it in relation to correct or incorrect answers given.
 I wasn't able to achieve this, and so I punted with a different way to score the game.

 ============================================================================
 # App Demo